RaiderRobotix/Scouting-App/README.md

 # FRC Scouting App [![Build Status](https://travis-ci.org/spencerng/Scouting-App.svg?branch=master)](https://travis-ci.org/spencerng/Scouting-App)

+**Note: This branch contains a build with dummy fields intended for FIRST Stronghold.
+All updates for FIRST Steamworks will be located in the `master` branch until the 2018 kickoff.**

 Team 25's base scouting app for the 2017 FRC season and beyond

 Key features: